caramelomartins/website/README.md

 ## License

 For any source code that I have customly built [MIT](LICENSE).
-Anything related to the theme of the site is [Apache-2.0](https://github.com/de-souza/hugo-flex/blob/master/LICENSE).
 Except where otherwise noted, content on this site is licensed under a <a href="http://creativecommons.org/licenses/by/4.0/" rel="license">Creative Commons Attribution 4.0 International License</a>.